Finding relief from failed back surgery syndrome

-Suffering from FBSS can have a devastating impact on a patient’s ability to enjoy the quality of life that they deserve.
+Suffering from FBSS can have a severe impact on a patient’s ability to enjoy the quality of life he or she deserves.
 Though the symptoms vary dependent on the procedure, conditions and overall patient health, FBSS can leave patients experiencing chronic and severe pain.
 The most commonly recognized symptoms include:

 - Trouble recuperating